 TGax editor: modify the text as shown:

-The AID11 subfield contains the 11 least significant bits of the AID of a STA expected to process the following HE NDP and prepare the sounding feedback. (#16723) (#16723)
+The AID11 subfield contains the 11 least significant bits of the AID of a STA expected to process the following HE NDP and prepare sounding feedback, except that if the AID11 field contains the value 2047 and the Disambiguation subfield contains the value 1, then the remaining bits of the STA Info subfield have the meaning indicated in Figure 9-51bx – STA Info subfield format in an HE NDP Announcement frame when the value in the AID11 subfield is equal to 2047 and the Disambiguation subfield is equal to 1. (#16723)

+The Disallowed Subchannel Bitmap subfield indicates which 242-tone groups are disallowed for operation and which 242-tone groups are to be included in the requested feedback.
+The lowest numbered bit of the Disallowed Subchannel Bitmap subfield corresponds to the 242-tone group that lies within the BSS width and that has the lowest frequency of the set of all 242-tone groups within the BSS width.
+Each successive bit in the bitmap corresponds to the next higher frequency 242-tone group.
+A bit in the bitmap is set to 1 to indicate that for the corresponding punctured 242-tone group, no energy is present in the NDP frames associated with this NDP Announcement frame and STAs addressed by the NDP Announcement frame do not include the group when determining the average SNR of space time streams 1 to Nc when generating the requested feedback.
+Otherwise, the bit is set to 0. (#16723)

-If the HE NDP Announcement frame has more than one STA Info field then the Nc field indicates the num-ber of columns Nc, in the Compressed Beamforming Feedback Matrix subfield minus 1.
+If the HE NDP Announcement frame has more than one STA Info field that has a value in the AID11 field other than 2047 or a value of 0 in the Disambiguation subfield then the Nc field indicates the num-ber of columns Nc, in the Compressed Beamforming Feedback Matrix subfield minus 1.
 Set to 0 to request Nc = 1, set to 1 to request Nc = 2, ..., set to 7 to request Nc = 8.
-If the HE NDP Announcement frame has only one STA Info field then the Nc field is reserved. (#16723)
+If the HE NDP Announcement frame has only one STA Info field that has a value in the AID11 field of 2047 and a value of 1 in the Disambiguation subfield then the Nc field is reserved. (#16723)

 9.4.1.62 HE MIMO Control field